i05nagai/memorandum/language/english_speaking.md

     * coding skill
 * interview
     * during the interview process
+    * There are also a number of competencies that you will be rated on during the course of an interview
 * automate
     * When seeking job opportunities, you should seek organizations that have automated every possible aspect of development, because that means you will be spending less time doing boring and repetitie atasks that don't help you grow and learn
 * attract